cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

      security management.

-> Notes: 'Data collection' and 'change control' are regarded as southbound interfaces between virtual and real network.
-From implementation perspective, they can optionally form a sub-layer or sub-system to provide common functionalities of data collection and change control, enabled by a specific infrastructure supporting bi-directional flows and facilitating data aggregation,action translation, pre-processing and ontologies.
-It is not possible or necessary to 'synchronize' all twin states or flows from twin entity to physical entity or network management system.
-Bi-directional interaction means that: data/states/flows reported or collected from physical or the network management system to twin, and configure changes or 'necessary' data sent from twin to physical.
+> Notes: 'Data collection' and 'change control' are regarded as network-facing interfaces between virtual and real network.
+From implementation perspective, they may form a sub-layer or sub-system to provide common data collection and change control functions, enabled by a specific infrastructure supporting bi-directional flows and facilitating data aggregation, action translation, pre-processing, and ontologies.
+It might not be possible or necessary to 'synchronize' all twin state or flows from twin entity to physical entity or network management system.
+Bi-directional interaction means that: data, state, or flows are reported or collected from the physical network or the network management system to a twin instance, and configure changes or 'necessary' data sent from a twin instance to physical.

   Application Layer:  Various applications (e.g., Operations,